Guatemala City Entry Requirements

 Health Insurance

-While not mandatory for entry, comprehensive travel health insurance is strongly recommended.
-Medical facilities in Guatemala City are adequate for routine care, but serious conditions may require medical evacuation.
-Ensure your insurance covers medical treatment, hospitalization, and emergency evacuation.
-Many hospitals require payment upfront or proof of insurance before treatment.
-US Medicare and Medicaid do not provide coverage outside the United States.
+While not mandatory for entry, complete travel health insurance is strongly recommended.
+Medical facilities in Guatemala City are generally adequate for routine care, but serious conditions may require evacuation.
+Verify your policy covers medical evacuation and adventure activities if applicable.

 Protect Your Trip with Travel Insurance